Ben Brading 5 min read

 Several popular multi-site energy monitoring systems are available to British businesses, including SystemsLink, Oak Network, and Stark.

-Each of these platforms offers a free demo of its software.
+Each of these platforms offers a free demonstration of its software.
 When choosing a system for your business, we recommend:

-- Confirming that they include the necessary analytics features
+• Confirming that the platform includes all necessary analytics features

 System setup and onboarding